microsoft/pyright/docs/configuration.md

 **reportUnknownParameterType** [boolean or string, optional]: Generate or suppress diagnostics for input or return parameters for functions or methods that have an unknown type.
 The default value for this setting is 'none'.

+**reportUnknownArgumentType** [boolean or string, optional]: Generate or suppress diagnostics for call arguments for functions or methods that have an unknown type.
+The default value for this setting is 'none'.

 **reportUnknownLambdaType** [boolean or string, optional]: Generate or suppress diagnostics for input or return parameters for lambdas that have an unknown type.
 The default value for this setting is 'none'.

 **reportUnknownVariableType** [boolean or string, optional]: Generate or suppress diagnostics for variables that have an unknown type.
 The default value for this setting is 'none'.